 And a good web host wants you to be successful as much as you do.
 Unfortunately, not all hosting companies share the same business values and some are downright unethical, placing your web-based business in danger and lessening your chances for on-line success.

 So what should you expect from your web host?
 Honesty, integrity, concern, help and a corporate friend that puts your best interests first.

 Green Hosting Technology and Business Ethics

 The air is getting dirtier.
 The seas are turning black.
-Clean drinking water is scarce in many places in the world and we all have a responsibility to use less energy.
+Water quality has declined in many places in the world and we all have a responsibility to use less energy.
 It’s the ethical thing to do.

 So, to start, look for a web hosting company that shows concern for the environment today and in the future – a web host that employs green tech to deliver services to you.
 What to look for?

 - more renewable energy sources like wind turbines and cold water cooling for web host servers

 - Energy Star rated, highly efficient servers, which are nothing more than huge hard drives on which your web site resides on the server side

 - responsible disposal of outdated equipment to prevent heavy, toxic metals from seeping into our water supplies

 - an ethical, corporate value to employ the least amount of energy while delivering the highest quality of service